 There’s never a dull moment at the University of Maine!
 There are events and activities every day of the week, over 200 student organizations, athletic events, Greek organizations, and more.

-Campus Activities and Student Engagement provides FREE entertainment on campus for all students.
-On Wednesday, check out the latest movies at Kickin’ Flicks in the Collins Center for the Arts!
+The Center for Student Involvement provides FREE entertainment on campus for all students.
 Other events to watch out for are themed dances, Halloween Late Night, Family and Friends Weekend, Winter Carnival week, Dance Marathon and Stress Free Finals.

 One of the best parts of Maine life is its recreation opportunities and outdoor activities.
 Through the New Balance Student Fitness Center, Campus Recreation offers everything from recreation facilities to intramurals, to sports clubs to fitness classes.
 The MaineBound provides trips and courses in rock climbing, canoeing, and kayaking, camping, and hiking just to name a few.
 The MaineBound Adventure Center offers a state-of-the art indoor climbing facility and outdoor equipment rental program.